Plan your migration to Git

 Moving your team from a centralized version control system to Git requires more than just learning new commands.
 To support distributed development, Git stores information about file history and branches in a way that is fundamentally different from a centralized version control system.
 A successful migration requires that you understand these differences and plan your migration accordingly.

-The Azure DevOps team has helped numerous customers, including teams within Microsoft, migrate from centralized version control systems to Git.
-The Azure DevOps team has developed this guidance based on their experience.
+Microsoft has helped numerous customers, including teams within Microsoft, migrate from centralized version control systems to Git.
+Years of experience have produced a significant amount of guidance based on practices that consistently succeed.

-- Evaluate the tools and processes you’re using
+- Evaluate the tools and processes in use

 - Select a branching strategy for Git

-- Decide how to migrate history – or if you even want to
+- Decide if and how to migrate history

 - Remove binaries and executables from source control

-- Train your team in the concepts and practice of Git
+- Train teams in the concepts and practices of Git

-Changing version control systems will naturally disrupt your development workflow as developers begin using new tools and practices.
+Changing version control systems will naturally disrupt the development workflow as developers begin using new tools and practices.
 This disruption can be an opportunity to improve other aspects of the development process.

-When do you perform builds, and when do you run tests?
-Adopting continuous integration, so that every check-in performs a build and a test pass, will help you identify defects early and provides a strong safety net for your project.
+- When are builds and tests run?
+Adopting continuous integration, so that every check-in performs a build and a test pass, will help identify defects early and provides a strong safety net for the project.

-Is your team performing regular code reviews?
-Are code reviews required, and are they happening before the code is checked in?
-Git’s branching model makes a pull request-based code review workflow a natural part of your development process, and pull requests complement a continuous integration workflow nicely.
+- Is the team performing regular code reviews?
+Are they required, and are they happening before the code is checked in?
+Git's branching model makes a pull request-based code review workflow a natural part of the development process.
+This complements a continuous integration workflow nicely.

-Are you performing continuous delivery?
-Moving to different version control tools will require you to make changes to your deployment processes, so a migration is a good time to adopt a modern release pipeline and automate your deployment processes.
+- Are teams performing continuous delivery?
+Moving to different version control tools will require teams to make changes to their deployment processes, so a migration is a good time to adopt a modern release pipeline and automate deployment processes.

 Select a branching strategy

-Before migrating your code you should select a branching strategy.
+Before migrating code, the team should select a branching strategy.
 Using long-lived, isolated feature branches is discouraged; this tends to delay merges until integration becomes very challenging.
-By using modern continuous delivery techniques like “feature flags”, you can integrate code into the main branch quickly, but still keep in-progress features hidden from users until they’re complete.
+By using modern continuous delivery techniques like feature flags, teams can integrate code into the main branch quickly, but still keep in-progress features hidden from users until they're complete.

-Short-lived “topic” branches allow developers to work close to the main branch and integrate quickly, avoiding merge problems.
-Two common topic branch strategies are GitFlow and a simpler variation, GitHub Flow, which you can adopt or look to for inspiration.
+Short-lived topic branches allow developers to work close to the main branch and integrate quickly, avoiding merge problems.
+Two common topic branch strategies are GitFlow and a simpler variation, GitHub Flow.

-If you’re currently using a long-lived feature branch strategy, it may be easiest to begin adopting feature flags before migrating to Git, so that you need to migrate as few branches as possible.
-Be sure to document the mapping between legacy branches and the new branches in Git so that your team understands where they should commit their new work.
+Teams currently using a long-lived feature branch strategy may find it easiest to begin adopting feature flags before migrating to Git.
+This will simplify the migration by minimizing the number of branches.
+Either way, teams should document the mapping between legacy branches and the new branches in Git so that everyone understands where they should commit their new work.

-You may be tempted to migrate your existing source code’s history to Git.
+Teams may be tempted to migrate their existing source code's history to Git.
 There are numerous tools that claim to migrate a complete history of all branches from a centralized tool to Git, and at first glance this may seem like a good solution.
-A Git commit appears to map relatively well to the changeset or check-in model that your previous version control tool used, but there are some serious limitations with this translation:
+A Git commit appears to map relatively well to the changeset or check-in model that the previous version control tool used, but there are some serious limitations with this translation.

 /trunkwhile other branches exist as folders like